 IU's accessible, steadfastly all-ages approach is mirrored in a number of forward-thinking record labels, such as 73 Records.
 Founded by Etienne Grenier, 73 Records is a youth-run label that releases music strictly made by youths.
 Consisting mainly of artists who are still in high school, the label is able to capture the young, creative energy abundant in the Ithaca area and press that onto cassette tapes.
 The artists on 73 Records are the kind of kids that make you look back on your own teenage years and realize you really weren't cool at all.

-The town is also the temporary home of acclaimed punk label Don Giovanni Records: Founder Joe Steinhardt recently completed his Ph.D. in Cornell’s Communication Department and currently works as a research associate at the university.
+The town is also the temporary home of acclaimed punk label Don Giovanni Records while founder Joe Steinhardt completes his Ph.D. in Cornell’s Communication Department.
 With Don Giovanni operations situated in Ithaca, it’s become standard for acts on the label to come through town.
 Screaming Females, Tenement, Aye Nako, and Priests are just a few of the Don Giovanni bands that have played intimate—and, of course, all ages—shows in Ithaca within the past calendar year.
 Yet even as Ithaca becomes a more frequent tour stop for out of towners, it’s still the local acts that shape the live music scene.
 Here are some of the standouts:

 Outside of bringing in touring acts, Don Giovanni has also done its fair share as far as signing area talent, such as the formidable local act Izzy True.
 Isabel Lou Reidy, who fronts the band, is an Ithaca music scene OG.
 They’ve been involved in this scene for years, leading a variety of bands since high school.
 Now with the Izzy True project as their main focus, their work has been developed into a shining example of self-deprecating yet whip-smart songwriting.
 Twee but with substance and backbone, Izzy True’s sound layers comforting melodic structures with jangly guitar that is just as at home on the present day indie rock spectrum as it would have been in the 90s on Merge Records.